isographlabs/isograph/docs-website/docs/magic-mutation-fields.md

 }
 ```

 The fields selected on the mutation response (under the pet) will be **exactly the fields that are selected on that Pet in the merged query**.
-In other words, it will contain `tagline` (because that is selected in `Pet.pet_tagline_input`), `id` (because that is auto-selected by Isograph) and any other fields that are selected by resolvers on the same pet in the same query.
+In other words, it will contain `tagline` (because that is selected in `Pet.PetTaglineInput`), `id` (which is automatically selected by Isograph) and any other fields that are selected by resolvers on the same pet in the same query.

 You can view the generated mutation query by looking for a file whose name starts with `__refetch__`.

 ## We're just modifying the tagline!
 Why refetch the entire Pet?

-A future version of Isograph will support this!
+A future version of Isograph will support refetching fewer fields.